 Pure Indie Soul

-Ann Vriend is known most for her soaring, evocative, Aretha-eque vocals, and not far behind that for her abilities as a songwriter, both lyrically and melodically.
-Plus she ain’t too bad at the piano, either.
-With a compelling combination of defiant resilience and heartfelt vulnerability she delivers her unique brand of gritty, inner-city soul– and sometimes quite the funky old-school dance party.
+Ann Vriend is best known for her soaring, evocative, Aretha Franklin-esque vocals as well as her abilities as a songwriter, both lyrically and melodically.
+And she’s got some serious piano skills, too.
+With a compelling combination of defiant resilience and heartfelt vulnerability, she delivers her unique brand of gritty, inner-city soul – and sometimes quite the funky old-school dance party.

-Coming from a humble background on Edmonton’s east side, and for the past decade calling Edmonton’s troubled and somewhat notorious inner city neighborhood of McCauley home Vriend does not shy away from difficult social issues.
-Instead, she contributes her own Canadian brand of RnB in the rich tradition of soul artists who have delivered stunning recordings and performances that are both contagiously fun AND socially thought provoking, while never preachy or simplistic, such as Curtis Mayfield, Ray Charles, Sly Stone, Marvin Gaye, Aretha Franklin, and all the way up the line to Janelle Monae and Beyoncé.
+Coming from a humble background on Edmonton’s east side and having called Edmonton’s troubled and somewhat notorious inner city neighborhood of McCauley her home for the past decade, Vriend does not shy away from difficult social issues.
+Instead, she contributes her own Canadian brand of RnB in the grand tradition of soul artists who have delivered stunning recordings and performances that are both contagiously fun and socially thought-provoking, while never preachy or simplistic, such as Curtis Mayfield, Ray Charles, Sly Stone, Marvin Gaye, Aretha Franklin, and all the way to contemporary artists like Janelle Monae and Beyoncé.

-Often compared to her vocal hero, Aretha Franklin, Ann Vriend also kills it live, having sold 18,000 albums off the stage independently.
-A consistently critically acclaimed artist she is also known for assembling a live band that is the admiration of all “musician’s musicians,” and is an award-winning performer AND songwriter, having won the “She’s The One” performance contest at the Ottawa Bluesfest, as well as the 2017 Cobalt Music Prize at the Maple Blues Awards for her gospel style ballad “All That I Can,” to name a few accolades.
+Often compared to her vocal heroine, Aretha Franklin, Ann Vriend also kills it live, having sold 18,000 albums off the stage independently.
+Critically acclaimed as a songwriter and performer, she is also known for assembling a live band that is the admiration of all “musician’s musicians.”
+She’s an award-winning performer AND songwriter, having won the “She’s The One” performance contest at the Ottawa Bluesfest, as well as the 2017 Cobalt Music Prize at the Maple Blues Awards for her gospel style ballad “All That I Can,” to name just a few accolades.

 AV’s latest offering, the May 2017 released EP “Anybody’s Different” reached #1 in AV’s hometown of Edmonton on CJSR, #13 on CKUA (and though only an EP also made the Top 100 albums of 2017); the Top 10 on Stingray Blues channel from August – October 2017 and the tune “Will You Be There” reached #11 for 2017; #2 on SoundslikeCafe (Australia); and daily rotation in Cole grocery stores (Australia).
 AV has also been a guest on such esteemed shows at CBC’s Vinyl Cafe with the late Stuart McLean, as well as Holgar Petersen’s “All Natch’ll Blues,” Germany’s Arte TV, and Australia’s prime time “Spicks and Specks.”